How would you feel if you knew the majority of your customers were reading your product descriptions before they purchased –

 Remember your brand’s tone of voice is crucial when it comes to your descriptions.
 If you’re known to be “cheeky and punchy” – have some eye-raising, belly-laughing fun with it!
 If you’re known to be “futuristic and innovative” – grab that trailblazing terminology and scream lift off.

-With these 6 steps, you’ve got the knowledge to write some conversion-ready product descriptions.
-However, if you still think you need some help, don’t wait to send us an email and see if we can collaborate.
+With these 6 steps, you’ve got the knowledge to sprinkle some conversion copywriting on your product descriptions.
+However, if you still think you need some help, don’t wait to send us an email and let’s see if we can collaborate.
 We can’t wait to hear from you!